MayaZayn/Updated-Wiki/README.md

     - removed warnings
     - removed unnecassary (! and $ operators)
     - made lines shorter
+    - add summary at the beginning of the file
     - added comments for better understanding
     - removed unnecassary comments
     - added spaces